 - I can’t get rid of debt because I don’t know how much I owe to everyone.
 And I have to finish this book about being debt free.
 Oh, and the website said I have a couple more things to do before I choose the first bill to pay.

-- That dream job would be amazing, but I don’t have the right degree for it.
+- Those full time work from home jobs would be amazing, but I don’t have the right degree for it.

 - As soon as I have saved 6 months expenses, I’ll quit my job and try working for myself.